 Cruising is just as much about the journey as it is the destination.
 That’s because the ship is a destination in of itself.
 Each ship has its own personality, as well as features and amenities.
 That means even if you take the same cruise, it can be completely different aboard a different ship.
-After all, you spend most of your time on the ship during a cruise so the ship makes a huge difference.
+After all, you spend most of your time onboard during a cruise, so the ship makes a huge difference to your experience.

 The gambling age is just 18 years old